tam203/bubble-blast/README.md

 The project will then be available locally on http://localhost:3000

+## Watch out!!!
+Watch out!!!
+I've hacked the webvr DPDB cache to not look online and to find my device.
+You are likely to get better results running with the remote version of aframe.js rather than the one in this repo.
+Just uncomment it in `index.html` and comment over the local version.

 ## Try it out

 - Visit the link https://tam203.github.io/bubble-blast/
 - If visiting from a mobile browser.
 Add the app to your homescreen.
 - Open the app and off you go!